aqilzeeshan/cdk_lambda_container_python_awschatops_slack/README.md

 - Use https://gist.github.com/aqilzeeshan/9b1ea973b51e24afca51aedd93a6049b to create cloud9 and subnet ending with c0020a9c as input parameter value
 - https://docs.aws.amazon.com/cloud9/latest/user-guide/sample-cdk.html is helpful guide to setup Cloud9 for CDK but all is already setup, there is nothing to do.
 - This work is inspired by https://sbstjn.com/blog/aws-cdk-lambda-fleet-multiple-docker-images-container/
 - To look at later https://github.com/talkncloud/aws/tree/main/essential-billing-bot
+- To implement use cases mentioned in https://docs.aws.amazon.com/chatbot/latest/adminguide/chatbot-lambda-common-use-cases.html